raspiblitz/raspiblitz/FAQ.md

 For more background on mnemonic seeds see this video: https://www.youtube.com/watch?v=wWCIQFNf_8g

+# How does PASSWORD D effects the word seed?

+On wallet creation you get asked if you want to protect your word seed list with an additional password.
+If you choose so, RaspiBlitz recommends you to use your PASSWORD D at this point.

+To use a an additional password for your seed words is optional.
+If you choose so, you will need the password to recover your private key from your your seed words later on.
+Without this password your private key cannot be recovered from your seed words.
+So the password adds an additional layer of security, if someone finds your written down word list.

 ## How can I recover my coins from a failing RaspiBlitz?

 You might run into a situation where your hardware fails or the software starts to act buggy.
 So you decide to setup a fresh RaspiBlitz, like in the chapter above "Update to a new SD Card Release" - but the closing channels and cashing out is not working anymore.
 So whats about the funds you already have on your failing setup?